 THE KOLISKOS: DOES IT WORK?

 The results of the co-workers who potentised Steiner’s biodynamic preparations from the 1920s onwards were published in a book called ‘Agriculture of Tomorrow’.
-What was outstanding was the work that Lily Kolisko had done, even if we just stick to the efforts expended upon what were called the ‘smallest entities’ and ignore the equally phenomenal work on crystallisation and quality testing.
+What was outstanding was the work that Lilly Kolisko had done, even if we just stick to the efforts expended upon what were called the ‘smallest entities’ and ignore the equally phenomenal work on crystallisation and quality testing.
 Here was someone who had developed tests that revealed how potentised preparations affect germinating plants and seedlings.
 This enabled relatively quick feedback – in weeks rather than months.
 The results were shown in graphs of plant measurements plotted against potencies on either side of the Avogadro threshold.
 Thousands upon thousands of experiments with replications and controls were the fruit of her sustained and focussed activity over 20 years.
-This priceless treasure is all the more remarkable because Lily and her husband Eugen were interrupted by the inconvenience of escaping the Nazi’s and settling in the UK.
-Just as WWII was unleashed between her adopted and native countries and as her husband died young, Lily wrote her book across the River Severn from where I am sitting now.
+This priceless treasure is all the more remarkable because Lilly and her husband Eugen were interrupted by the inconvenience of escaping the Nazi’s and settling in the UK.
+Just as WWII was unleashed between her adopted and native countries and as her husband died young, Lilly wrote her book across the River Severn from where I am sitting now.
 She continued her labours there until her death in 1976.
 Respect is due.

 It seems petty to find fault but the issue relevant to the current subject is that although the graphs remain, the data from which these graphs were plotted do not.
 This means that no one can check whether the results are statistically significant.
 As far as resolving the debate between the homeopaths and theoretical scientists her work is holed beneath the water line.
 Whilst ‘Agriculture of Tomorrow’ shows that potentised preparations – even over the Avogadro threshold – affect plants in a regular fashion, this cannot meet the benchmarks of statistical proof due to lack of evidence.
-Lily’s work can be used as part of the peace talks but one should not expect it to be the definitive piece of evidence.
+Lilly’s work can be used as part of the peace talks but one should not expect it to be the definitive piece of evidence.

 So I started to do some of my own experiments.
-The only unambiguous result was that my admiration for Lily and Eugen’s work multiplied significantly.
+The only unambiguous result was that my admiration for Lilly and Eugen’s work multiplied significantly.
 It is not easy to do even one test thoroughly and convincingly whilst bringing up a family and doing ones day job.
-That Lily did this … wow!
+That Lilly did this … wow!
 I quickly came to the conclusion that I was not going to be able to nail this issue alone and lapsed, temporarily, into impotent inactivity.